skeetio/learngraphql-lessons/1-basics/1-introduction.md

 bulletPackage: free
 ```

-GraphQL is an **application layer query language** from Facebook.
-With GraphQL, you can define your backend as a well define [graph](https://goo.gl/9JgOxd) based Schema.
-Then client applications can query your dataset as they needed.
+[GraphQL](http://graphql.org/) is an **application layer query language** from Facebook.
+With GraphQL, you can define your backend as a well-defined [graph](https://goo.gl/9JgOxd)-based schema.
+Then client applications can query your dataset as they are needed.

 ![GraphQL Overview](https://cldup.com/ysnmIMhqRU.png)

 So, you don't need to change your backend for data requirement changes in client apps.
-This just solves one of the biggest issue in REST apis.
+This simply solves one of the biggest problems in managing REST API.

 GraphQL also allows client applications to batch and fetch data very efficiently.
-For an example, have a look at the following GraphQL query.
+For an example, have a look at the following GraphQL query:

 ~~~
 {